The Bionic guide to VAT on business energy

 What are the current Climate Change Levy rates?

 The Climate Change Levy rates are adjusted each financial year.
-Here are the rates on each type of fuel (referred to as a ‘taxable commodity’) for this year and next year.
+Here are the rates on each fuel type (referred to as a ‘taxable commodity’) for this year and next year.

 If you don’t qualify for an exemption from paying these rates, you could sign a Climate Change Agreement (CCA) to get a discount on the tax.
 In a CCA, you will have to agree to make certain energy efficiency improvements to reduce your business’s consumption and emissions.